Textualize/textual/docs/widgets/pretty.md

 # Pretty

-Display a pretty-formatted Rich renderable.
+Display a pretty-formatted object.

 - [ ] Focusable
 - [ ] Container

 ## Example

+The example below shows a pretty-formatted `dict`, but `Pretty` can display any Python object.

 === "Output"